Before you contact us with your question, please check to see whether we have answered it in the FAQs listed below.

-The best way to reach the local homeschooling community in the Kansas City metro area is to advertise in our newsletter, The Parent Educator, which is mailed 10 times a year to over 1,000 homeschooling families.
+The best way to reach the local homeschooling community in the Kansas City metro area is to advertise in our newsletter, The Parent Educator, which is sent10 times a year to over 1,000 homeschooling families.

 For more details such as sizes, costs and deadlines, please see our ad rates.

 Sometimes your Internet Service Provider (ISP) will move the newsletter to the Junk Mail folder.
 In that case, you can usually change your email program settings to accept the newsletter as valid mail and not junk.

 Or you may want to have the newsletter sent to an alternative email address from another ISP if you have one (but you may have to check your Junk Mail folder there also) or have it posted by USPS instead.